 In the coming five to ten years, emerging technologies will drastically change the way analysts interact with equipment and processes in the labs.
 Such technologies include advanced analytics, AI/ML, robotics and advanced planning and scheduling, and automation.
-Those innovations will make laboratories more agile, reliable, compliant, and efficient.
+Based on a recent report, we can already see that these innovations will make laboratories more agile, reliable, compliant, and efficient—but how can you make lab digitalization work for you to get tangible results?
+Below, I briefly outline the six key metrics that are positively impacted by investing in digital transformation for your laboratory.

 McKinsey & Company recently revealed some insights into what the impact of digitalization was for the first real-life use cases in the market.
-Their research is based on some of the few labs that went a long way in digitalization.
-In numbers …
+Their research is based on some of the few labs that are already a long way along the path to digitalization.
+In numbers:

 - 30 to 40 % increase in productivity for mature and efficient lab environments